samirkumardas/dataviewUTF-8/README.md

 How to use?
 ----------
+You will have to add utf8.js file in your project.

 I am assuming that You have already input buffer from websocket or ajax

 var dataview = new DataView(buffer);